peterbozso/batocera-backup-service/README.md

 # Batocera Backup Service

-> [!WARNING]
-> The content of this repo is currently under development and not ready for use.

 A script for [Batocera](https://batocera.org/) to backup your data to a cloud storage using [rclone](https://rclone.org/).

 It has two modes: